adobe/htl-spec/SPECIFICATION.md

 ```

 #### 1.1.9.
 Comments
-Sightly comments combine HTML and JavaScript multi-line comments: `<!--/* */-->`
+HTL comments combine HTML and JavaScript multi-line comments: `<!--/* */-->`

-Sightly comments are not evaluated and are removed from the result.
+HTL comments are not evaluated and are removed from the result.

 ```html
 <!--/* The content of this comment will be removed from the output. */-->
 ```

-Sightly expressions inside HTML comments are evaluated, but not block statements:
+HTL expressions inside HTML comments are evaluated, but not block statements:

 ```html
 <!-- Page title: ${currentPage.jcr:title} -->